 Atherton High regularly and carefully assesses and reviews learning progress to inform decisions around adapting the curriculum and learning environment for all students, including those at risk of underachievement.
 Teachers continuously monitor and evaluate progress in lessons.
-Interventions are implemented by staff as appropriate.
+Targeted evidenced based Interventions are implemented by staff as appropriate.